Arboretum

 Personal photographs for non-commercial and casual/informal purposes are permitted.
 For information about formal, staged photographs or the professional photography policy, please email the Office of Conferences and Special Events or phone 732-987-2281 or 732-987-2263.
 Click here for the wedding/wedding photo policy.
 Pets are not allowed, but trained and certified working service dogs (see https://www.ada.gov/service_animals_2010.htm) are.
 Buildings, including restrooms, are not open to visitors on self-guided tours.
 GCU’s entire campus, indoors and outdoors, is both smoke-free and tobacco-free.

 Georgian Court University was formerly the winter home of George Jay Gould, millionaire son of railroad tycoon Jay Gould.
 Prior to European settlement, the Gould property, and all of the rest of New Jersey, was part of the Lenni-Lenape homeland.
 George Gould purchased 200 acres of land in 1896.
 He hired the architect Bruce Price to transform it into a lavish country estate resembling an English estate of the Georgian period; therefore, it was named Georgian Court.
 In addition to designing the buildings, Bruce Price designed three of the four major gardens, which were created before 1910: the Classic or Italian Garden, the Sunken Garden or Lagoon, and the Formal Garden.
 The garden designer Takeo Shiota designed the Japanese Garden.
 The Wellness Garden was added in 2008.
-If, in addition to our 4 historic gardens, you want to see flowering perennials, please visit these smaller gardens: NJ Native Plant Garden, Wellness Garden, Lopez Garden, Chapel Garden, and three gardens in front of the library, all included in our 2 page downloadable brochure.
+If, in addition to our 4 historic gardens, you want to see flowering perennials, please visit these smaller gardens: NJ Native Plant Garden, Wellness Garden, Lopez Garden, Chapel Garden, three gardens in front of the library, two gardens around Farley Center walls, and garden along fence across from Mercy Hall.
+Many of these are marked in our 2 page downloadable brochure.

 Arboretum History and Information